Hello.

 I was going to write this in the third person in order to give the impression that I have “people”.
 But I don’t.
 So, hello!

-My podcasts are all up and away.
-They have clocked up over 300, 000 downloads across 200 episodes which I am told is very good (we launched two years ago this month – blimey)!
+My podcasts are going strong – and I did some special eiditions to tie in with the broadcast episodes of the latest series.
+They were written in a very small time window but have had some excellent feedback.
+They have clocked up over 500, 000 downloads across 350 episodes which I am told is very good!
 They are all about Doctor Who : there’s Too Much Information (a fact-filled, episode-by-episode breakdown), Indefinable Magic (whimsical vocal essays inspired by some random aspect of the the show), and Happy Times and Places (commentaries with the aim of positivity).
 They are released under the blanket title of Toby Hadoke’s Time Travels.
+The podcast version is now also on You Tube and all the usual podcast places.
+My You Tube channel is here.
 My Podbean podcast page is here.
 My Patreon Page is here.

 And here’s the general stuff about me if you’re interested (which I’m guessing you might be as you are here, so thanks!):

-My one man show Moths Ate My Doctor Who Scarf sold out at the Edinburgh Fringe before embarking on a national tour, international dates and a West End run.
+My one-man show Moths Ate My Doctor Who Scarf sold out at the Edinburgh Fringe before embarking on a national tour, international dates and a West End run.
 The radio version was released on CD by the BBC and was nominated for a Sony Award.
-The follow up – My Stepson Stole My Sonic Screwdriver – joined its predecessor for a double bill at the Garrick Theatre in 2013.
+The follow-up – My Stepson Stole My Sonic Screwdriver – joined its predecessor for a double bill at the Garrick Theatre in 2013.
 My radio work includes afternoon plays, a Fright Night presentation and topical comedy and has been nominated for a BBC Audio Drama Award.
+For TV I have written for children’s series Biff and Chip.

-I am a regular performer at the Comedy Store, Manchester (New Stuff every second and last Sunday of the month), the 99 Club Leicester Square, and have been resident compere at the award winning XS Malarkey comedy club for 23 years.
+I am a regular performer at the Comedy Store, Manchester and was the Wednesday night MC at the 99 Club Leicester Square for a decade, and have been resident compere at the award-winning XS Malarkey comedy club for 27 years.

 I also like old TV and can spot a character actor in a crowd from space.
 I have written about such passions for national newspapers and magazines, and spoken about them on documentaries and TV news programmes.
-My podcast, Toby Hadoke’s Who’s Round, has run to over 250 episodes, and my new lot, Toby Hadoke’s Time Travels, have hit 50, 000 downloads.
+My podcast, Toby Hadoke’s Who’s Round, has run to over 250 episodes, and my latest effort, Toby Hadoke’s Time Travels, has hit 300, 000 downloads.

 But I’m an actor really.
-I have appeared in Holby City, An Adventure in Space and Time, Phoenix Nights, The Forsyte Saga, Emmerdale, Coronation Street and Casualty 1907, the forthcoming feature film Six Minutes to Midnight (2020) and dozens of radio plays.
-I also present the weekend science fiction hour, The 7th Dimension, on BBC Radio 4 Extra.
+I have appeared in Holby City, An Adventure in Space and Time, Phoenix Nights, The Forsyte Saga, Emmerdale, Coronation Street and Casualty 1907, the 2020 feature film Six Minutes to Midnight and dozens of radio plays.

 “SUPERIOR STAND-UP SKILLS: VERY, VERY FUNNY”